DominiqueGarmier/cart_tracker/README.md

 For this specific usecase we want the CSV file to be cleared every morning, which is why we have to setup a scheduled task to execute the [delete_data.bat](./delete_data.bat) file every day.

 You can now create a shortcut to the [cart_tracker.vbs](./cart_tracker.vbs), which can be used to register new carts that are "done".

+## How to use.

+Click the shortcut you created, a window will pop up prompting you to enter one or more cart numbers separated by commas.
+An autocomplete dropdown menu will help you type the cartnames correctly.
+Use the Arrow and Return Keys to navigate.

+The second textfield asks you to provide a signature, type something like the first letters for your first and last name.
+It's to later on identify who loaded that cart.

+After hitting return again you will be asked to confirm your entries.
+If you do so they will be saved in a specified CSV file where they can be read in real time by an Excel spreadsheet.